 - liens and pre-emption rights.

 Not only if you are buying a plot of land without built utilities, but also in all other cases a visit to the building office will be useful, where you will be presented with regulatory plans on request.
-This will help you to find out if the land is in a flood plain or protected area, how big of a house you can start building and also what is planned for development in the area.
+This will help you to find out if the land is in a flood plain or protected area, how big a house you can start building and also what is planned for development in the area.
 This will ensure that no obstacles come between you and the construction of your house.

 In addition to all of the above, you should also be interested in how you will get to your future property.
 The ideal solution is to have your own access from a public road.
 It is worse if you have to walk and drive through someone else’s land.
 This has to be covered by other easements.
 Find out if a walking easement is already in place, or insist on one before you buy.